 Bill Neal also became a cadet, receiving his wings and commission the spring of 1944.

 They hauled everything from 55-gallon drums of airplane gasoline to PX supplies, equipment, guns, and troops (including Chinese) mostly from bases in India’s Assam Valley to bases in Burma, and also to our Indian, British, and Chinese Allies in the hills and mountains of Burma and China.
-He also dropped horse feed into areas where there weren’t many roads so supplies were hauled by horse and mule.
+He even dropped horse feed into areas where there weren’t many roads, where supplies were mainly hauled in by horse and mule.

 C-47s could not clear the tallest Himalayan peaks, so the pilots picked out lower “saddles” to slip through.
 On one occasion, when Bill was giving a new pilot a check-ride, one engine began to run out of control.
 The kid thought it was a simulated test and just grinned at Bill, who took over and flew two hours on one engine to get to the nearest base.